korhore/Wall-E/README.md

 Robot tries to speak voices it has got and hears responses so those are associated in its memory with positive feelings.

 That is all we help our robot and each run of the Robot(s) are different, depending what they see and what they hear.

+Read enought to be raady and prepared to see Robots in love?

 #### Theory of Robots